 What do I need to know about my child's education?

-Each child is unique in her emotional and behavioral development.
+Each child is unique in emotional and behavioral development.
 Children may show behaviors that are ahead of developmental milestones in some areas and behind the milestones in other areas.
 Children also do not develop at a consistent rate.
-They may seem to show no growth for long time and then show a lot of growth in a short span of time.
-The following social and emotional expectations are general and to be used as a guideline to help you understand your child’s development.
+They may seem to show no growth for a long time and then show a lot of growth in a short span of time.
+The following social and emotional expectations are general and are to be used as a guideline to help you understand your child’s development.

 what to expect from your child in pre-kindergarten